eribertomota/forensics-samples/README.md

     # mount -o ro,offset=1048576 fs.<name> /mnt

 PS: 1048576 is equal to 2048 (start sector) * 512 (size of sector).

+The files a-text-pass-A5d.pdf and a-text-pass-peanuts.pdf are protected by passwords "A5d" and "peanuts".
+It can be used to test PDF crackers.

 ## Steps used to generate images